grahamedgecombe/android-ssl/README.markdown

 man-in-the-middle attack to actively exploit certificate validation vulnerabilities.

+These tools should be useful for developers who want to check if their own applications use SSL securely on a private network that they own.
+They are not intended for malicious use on public networks.

 I developed these tools as part of my [Part II project][project] at Cambridge.
 Thanks to [Dr Alastair Beresford][arb] for supervising the project.